openownership/data-standard/docs/whatdoesbodscover.md

 * Changes to beneficial ownership information to be tracked over time.
 * Competing claims about beneficial ownership to be considered alongside one another.
-* Publishers to use whatever definition of beneficial ownership is relevant to them.
+* Publishers to use the definitions of beneficial ownership provided by the relevant law or policy framework they are operating under.

-Although the Data Standard is not a data model for the storage of beneficial ownership information, it can inform the design of data collection and storage systems.
+Although BODS is not a data model for the storage of beneficial ownership information, it can inform the design of data collection and storage systems.
 A set of [functional requirements](functional-requirements.md) for such databases and systems is available for this purpose.

-In order to enable worldwide use of the Standard, thresholds for meeting beneficial ownership criteria are undefined.
-Instead, each statement of beneficial ownership expressed using the Standard describes the degree of ownership or control.
+In order to enable worldwide use of the Standard, it does not directly define thresholds for meeting beneficial ownership criteria.
+Instead, each statement of beneficial ownership expressed using the Standard can describe the degree of ownership or control, allowing each implementer of the standard to set their own thresholds.

 ```eval_rst